Choosing New HVAC Equipment and Getting It Installed Properly

 Start by learning some energy-ratings lingo:

 - Gas furnaces are rated by annual fuel utilization efficiency (AFUE).
-AFUE ratings for new furnaces range from 80 to about 98, higher being more efficient.
+In this area, AFUE ratings for new furnaces range from 90 to about 98, higher being more efficient.
 Simply said, a furnace with an AFUE rating of 90 uses 90 percent of its fuel efficiently and wastes 10 percent.

 - The efficiency of both air conditioners and heat pumps in cooling mode is measured by seasonal energy efficiency ratio (SEER).
 For new central air conditioners and heat pumps, SEER ratings for residential units range from 14 to about 28, higher being more efficient.